-Added in 2018, the DOE CSGF's Math/CS track expanded the program's scope to include those pursuing an advanced degree in applied mathematics, statistics, computer science or computational science — or their academic equivalent — with research interests that help use emerging high performance systems more effectively.
+Added in 2018, the DOE CSGF Math/CS Track expanded the program's scope to include those pursuing doctoral degrees in applied mathematics, statistics, computer science or computational science — or their academic equivalent — with research interests that help use emerging high performance systems more effectively.
 This track allows students to focus on issues in high-performance computing as a broad enabling technology and not on a particular science or engineering application.

 DOE CSGF: Crossing Boundaries